 Saint-Gobain uses the GRI definition for significantly affected destinations: water bodies or habitats are significantly affected when the discharges represent more than 5% of the volume of the groundwater aquifer or river flow, or are made in an area recognized as being protected or threatened (classified river).

-In 2011, for the first time sites were asked if they are in one of these two situations regarding their discharges.
-We intend to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting.
+Since 2011, sites are asked if they are in one of these two situations regarding their discharges.
+The Group is still verifying this data internally and therefore, does not wight to expect the discharge and uttimetable area due to an area recognized to be a water bedies and an area area of the second the volume of the second area area of the second the volume of the second area area of the second the volume of the second area area of the second the volume of the second area area of the second the volume of the second area area area of the second the volume of the second the wish to report on water bodies and associated habitats significantly affected this year.
+The Group intends to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting.